-6. General practice points
+5. General practice points

-Where an adult has refused to consent to information being disclosed for these purposes, then practitioners must consider whether there is an overriding public interest that would justify information sharing (e.g. because there is a risk that others are at risk of serious harm) and wherever possible, the appropriate Caldicott Guardian should be involved.
+Where an adult has refused to consent to information being disclosed for these purposes, then professionals must consider whether there is an overriding public interest that would justify information sharing (e.g. because there is a risk that others are at risk of serious harm) and wherever possible, the appropriate Caldicott Guardian or agency's Data Protection Lead should be involved.
 It will always be necessary to consider proportionality and whether the apparent need to share information is proportionate to the perceived risks of not doing so.

-Decisions about who needs to know and what needs to be known should be taken on a case by case basis, within agency policies and the constraints of the legal framework.
+Decisions about who needs to know and what needs to be known should be taken on a case-by-case basis, based on agency policies and the constraints of the legal framework.

 Principles of confidentiality designed to safeguard and promote the interests of an adult should not be confused with those designed to protect the management interests of an organisation.
 These have a legitimate role but MUST never be allowed to conflict with the welfare of an adult.
-If it appears to an employee or person in a similar role that such confidentiality rules may be operating against the interests of the adult then a duty arises to make a full disclosure in the public interest.
+If it appears to an employee or person in a similar role that such confidentiality rules may be operating against the interests of the adult, then a duty may arise to make a full disclosure in the public interest.